Remote working: how it works and how it changes work. A real business philosophy, based on flexibility, autonomy, and virtuality.

 It is a real intelligent rethinking of the company organization, which must be based on phases, cycles, and objectives.

-The evolution of business models starts with the definition of organizational policies, behaviors, and leadership styles that must no longer focus on controlling employees, but on trusting their ability to manage time and resources.
+The evolution of business models starts with the definition of organizational policies, behaviours, and leadership styles that must no longer focus on controlling employees, but on trusting their ability to manage time and resources.

 This trust needs to be built through the implementation of goal-based working, digital training, and remote staff management.